getreu/stringsext/doc/src/stringsext--man.rst

         Unicode-point search range is the union of the first and the second.

     See the output of **--help** for the default value of *ENC*.

+**-f, --print-file-name**
+    Print the name of the file before each string.

 **-h, --help**
     Print a synopsis of available options and default values.